developdenver/Speaker-Checklist/README.md

 * [ ] Spell check your slides.
 * [ ] Have a backup copy of your slides in case of issues with the internet.
     * [ ] Many presentation platforms have an option to export your slides as a PDF.
 * [ ] Keep the text on each slide short and powerful.
-Ideally, each slide could be a tweet on it’s own.
+Ideally, each slide could be a tweet on its own.
 * [ ] Credit your sources (code or design samples, images and gifs, etc.) especially if the material is copyrighted.
 * [ ] Include a slide that lists relevant resources from your talk.
 * [ ] Ensure your final slide says “Thank you” and shows your contact info (twitter, github, dribble, personal website, etc.).

-### Have a contingency plan
+### Have a Contingency Plan
 * [ ] What will you do if the screen goes out?
 Network dies?
 Video won’t play?
 Your live demo stops working?
     * [ ] Record a screencast and have it saved on your computer if you are planning a live demo.